Chapter 13 Bankruptcy Lawyers in Tucson, Arizona

-Although the legal fees are substantially less than filing for Chapter 11 Bankruptcy, the complexity of the process still requires a seasoned attorney.
+Although the legal fees are substantially less than filing for Chapter 11 Bankruptcy, the complexity of the process still requires a seasoned Tucson Chapter 13 Bankruptcy Attorney.
 Within Chapter 13 proceedings, the debtors will propose a repayment plan that spans three to five years.
-I, Eric Ollason, Attorney at Law, have handled thousands of these cases, and am able to minimize attorney’s fees and out of-pocket costs.
+I, Eric Ollason, Attorney at Law, have handled thousands of these cases, and am able to minimize lawyer’s fees and out of-pocket costs.

-When financial troubles become a burden to my clients, and their overall happiness is affected by the heaviness of their debt, we pride ourselves in reassuring them that there is a bankruptcy solution right for them.
+When financial troubles become a burden to my clients, and their overall happiness is affected by the heaviness of their debt, our Tucson Chapter 13 Bankruptcy lawyer pride ourselves in reassuring them that there is a bankruptcy solution right for them.